 The Swiss customs tariff, like most customs tariffs worldwide, is based on the internationally valid Harmonized System (HS).
 The first six digits of the 8-digit Swiss tariff headings correspond to the HS.

-Electronic Tares training and the option of printing a list of Tariff Headings as a PDF document round off the Internet offerings.
+Electronic Tares training and the option of printing the General Tariff as a PDF document round off the Internet offerings.
 In the event of a disruption of the Tares application, the general tariff can be used to determine the tariff number (emergency solution).

 Estimating the cost of personal goods: